 Based on our test, all these three apps officially developed by DJI don't support 4K video editing and sharing.
 It doesn't even allow you to download (or sync) 4K videos in your iPhone or Android mobile.
 But EIS (Electronic Image Stabilization) up to 4K 60fps is one of the most attracting features of Osmo Action.
 There is no chance that we skip 4K and film in 1080p just for being able to edit with DJI Go app.

 So I guess a better option is to stay with RockSteady 4K filming with Osmo Action, and then finetune your HD/4K footages with an entry-level 4K DJI video editor software on desktop, like VideoProc for Windows and Mac, Windows Movie Maker for Window only and iMovie for macOS only.

 For me personally, desktop computer is a better platform for large long media files, like say a 4K 120fps video of 30 minutes.
 VideoProc is a HD/4K video editing software designed for desktop.
 To edit your 4K footages shot by DJI Osmo Action camera, or Mavic/Phantom/Spark drones, firstly free download VideoProc .exe for Windows (10) or free get VideoProc .dmg for Mac.
 Then double click setup file and finish the clean installation.
-Launch the software.
+Launch the DJI video editor.

 [Preparation] Move your 4K files from DJI card to hard drive.
 This could avoid a lot of video slow loading/editing problems.
 Instead of transferring via email, you'd better use USB cable or file transfer software, in case your 4K videos are compressed to much.

 - On the main interface, click "Video" and then you will get to "VideoProc - Video" block.